 If you want to visit a Tuscan town with a less touristy vibe, then Cortona put Cortona on your list.
 This small hill town is a delight to stroll through, with its beautiful piazzas, views of the Tuscan countryside, art galleries, and boutique shops.
 It is a bit out of the way from other Tuscan hill towns, but it can be combined with Arezzo and nearby vineyards.

 How much time do you need in Cortona?

 If you simply want to stroll through town, do a little shopping, and have a bite to eat, 2 to 3 hours is all you need in Cortona.
 With more time, explore the sites that sit right outside of the city center, such as the Girifalco Fortress and Convent Le Celle or go wine tasting at the nearby vineyards.

 The best way to get to Cortona is by car since it takes several transfers by bus and/or train to get here using public transportation.
 Another convenient way to visit Cortona is on a tour.

 If you have any questions about the best things to do in Cortona, or if you want to share your experience, let us know in the comment section below.

 More Information for Your Trip to Italy

-ITALY ITINERARIES: If you are just beginning to plan your Italy itinerary, take a look at our 10 Days in Italy Itinerary for four different ways to spend 10 days in Italy.
+ITALY ITINERARIES: If you are just beginning to plan your Italy itinerary, take a look at our 10 Days in Italy Itinerary for five different ways to spend 10 days in Italy.